How is early non-small cell lung cancer treated with surgery or SBRT?

 Radiation

-Stereotactic ablative radiotherapy (SABR), is a type of radiation that gives a high dose of radiation to the tumor, but little to your healthy tissues.
-It is a treatment of choice for small tumors when surgery may not be the best treatment.
+Stereotactic ablative radiotherapy (SABR), also called sterotactic body radiotherapy is a type of radiation that gives a high dose of radiation to the tumor, but little to your healthy tissues.
+It is a treatment of choice for small tumors when surgery may not be the best option.

 SBRT is often given in 1 to 5 treatments.
-Radiation beams are aimed at the tumor from different angles.
+Radiation beams are aimed at the tumor from different angles (Figure 2).
 To help target the radiation to your tumor, you are put in a body frame for each treatment.
 This reduces the movement of the lung tumor during breathing and helps make sure the radiation targets your tumor and not your healthy tissues.